 The Institute for Sustainable Practice values the study and implementation of authentic scientific research and principles that help to make the world a better place.
 In addition, the movement on which the institution is based seeks to manage conflicts through collaboration and relies on diversity instead of divisiveness to resolve current challenges.
-Instead of fear, these movements offer hope through science and technology, bio-mimicked solutions and collective collaborations.
+Instead of fear, these movements offer hope through science and technology, bio-mimicked solutions, business based reliability and efficiency and collective collaborations.